SyncholisticMG/gh/appendices/body.md

 ## Body

-The dna instrument of our perception and experience
+The DNA instrument of our perception and experience